HCIILAB/SCUT-HCCDoc_Dataset_Release/README.md

 Note: The SCUT-HCCDoc dataset can only be used for non-commercial research purpose.
-For scholars or organization who wants to use the SCUT-EPT database, please first fill in this [Application Form](Application_Form/Application_Form_for_Using_SCUT-HCCDoc_2020.doc) and send it via email to us ([eelwjin@scut.edu.cn](mailto:eelwjin@scut.edu.cn)).
+For scholars or organization who wants to use the SCUT-HCCdoc database, please first fill in this [Application Form](Application_Form/Application_Form_for_Using_SCUT-HCCDoc_2020.doc) and send it via email to us ([eelwjin@scut.edu.cn](mailto:eelwjin@scut.edu.cn)).
 When submiting the application form to us, please list or attached 1-2 of your